JA-Cuartas-Micieces/TFM-MDS-DeepScan4Failure-VSB-Power-Lines-PD-Anomaly-Detection-with-Beta-Autoencoders/README.md

 # DeepScan4Failure

 This is the implementation of an anomaly detection algorithm for big datasets, using Pytorch and Pyspark.
-It is part of the Data Science Master Thesis of Javier Cuartas, and It was guided by Walter Vinci, Ricardo Robles and Jesús González from HP-SCDS León 2021-2022, and by Diego García from the University of Cantabria.
+It is part of the Data Science Master Thesis of Javier Cuartas, and It was guided by HP-SCDS León 2021-2022, and by Diego García from the University of Cantabria.

 Code is structured according to the following tree: